 Recipes for whatever is in your fridge

-To keep you motivated to use the food that is about to spoil, we’ve integrated the app with the spoonacular API, which gives you access to over 360 000 recipes and what’s even better, Kitche app shows you those that can be prepared using the food you have.
+To keep you motivated to use the food that is about to spoil, we’ve integrated the app with an external API, which gives you access to over 360 000 recipes and what’s even better, Kitche app shows you those that can be prepared using the food you have.

 Toping it off, the app also gives the convenience of not having to remember what the hell do I have in the fridge.
 When you’re on the go, simply open your home food stock list and check what you are missing and whether something you wanted to use for cooking this evening is still eatable, or maybe it did go off today.